 Split rings are made from annealed wire because it does not deform easily.
 This is the same material used to make jump rings.
 The major difference between them is that a jump ring goes round once whereas a split ring goes round twice.

 So, to attach something onto a split ring, you thread it around from one end until it gets to the center or eye of the ring.
 On the other hand, to attach an object to a jump ring, you grab both sides of the split and twist slightly to the opposite directions to open it.
 Then loop the jump ring through the object and close the open ends so that the object won’t come off.

 Shapes and sizes of split rings

-The size of a split ring, on the other hand, is determined by measuring the diameter.
-It can be either the internal diameter or external diameter.
-Split rings can be as tiny as a few millimeters wide or a couple of centimeters.
+The size of a split ring is determined by measuring the diameter.
+You can either measure the internal or external diameter.
+A split ring can be as tiny as a few millimeters wide or a couple of centimeters.
 The tiniest split ring I have come across measured 4.5mm and the largest was 8cm (80mm).

 Another factor associated with the size of the split ring is the size of the wire.
 The standard is that as the diameter of a split ring graduates so does the diameter of the wire.
 So, a small split ring has thinner wire than a large split ring.

 You can open a split ring with your fingers when you don’t have a tool at hand.
 But this requires you to have a long thumb nail (at least a millimeter long free edge).

 To open, insert the edge of your fingernail between the wire near one end and twist a little to open the ring.
 Then slip the object you want to attach and wind it along the ring until it gets to the center.